vmware/powershell-module-for-vmware-cloud-foundation-reporting/docs/documentation/functions/Publish-EsxiCoreDumpConfig.md

 - Validates that network connectivity is available to the SDDC Manager instance.
 - Validates that network connectivity is available to the vCenter instance.
-- Generates an ESX core dump report for all ESXi hosts in a workload domain.
+- Generates an ESX core dump report for all ESX hosts in a workload domain.

 ## Examples